• Skip to main content

 Each year, the Centers for Medicare & Medicaid Services (CMS), reviews and rates New Hampshire's Medicare Advantage plans based on a 5-star scale.
 The information used to create a plan's star rating comes from member input and data reported by the plan.

-New Hampshire has 5-star Medicare Advantage plans available in 2024.
-Not all states and locations do.
+There are no 5-star plans in New Hampshire in 2025.
+However, there are 4.5-star plans.
 This year, the highest rated Medicare plans available in New Hampshire come from:

 Complete List of New Hampshire's Plan Providers